philok55/CRDS/README.md

 # CRDS: Code Reordering Detection System

 This project is a Proof-of-Concept implementation used for my Bachelor Thesis at the University of Amsterdam.
 CRDS (Code Reordering Detection System) is a source-code plagiarism detection tool based on Abstract Syntax Trees.
 It is able to show similar code between submissions, and detect and show code reordering within similar blocks.

 Python and C are currently supported, but other languages are easy to add using ANTLR.

+The thesis is included in the repository for anyone that is very interested.

 ## Setup